aplteam/Tatin/docs/SyntaxReference.md

 Called without an (optional) left argument `BuildPackage` tries to establish whether the package depends on other packages:

 1. It checks whether the package is managed by Cider (read: has a file `cider.config`).
-If that is the case it checks the property `[CIDER]tatinFolder` in that file.
-If that defines a folder that is not assigned to a subnamespace of the package then it is taken.
+If that is the case it checks the properties `[CIDER]dependencies.tatin` as well as `[CIDER]dependencies_dev.tatin` in that file.
+If one of them or both define a folder that is not assigned to a subnamespace of the package then it is taken.

-   Refer to the Cider documentation on `tatinFolder` for details.
+   Refer to the Cider documentation on `(dependencies dependencies_dev).tatin` for details.

 2. If the package is not managed by Cider then Tatin assumes that package dependencies (if any) would be installed into a subfolder packages/.